 Log Size

 The size of the log you choose will depend on the function(s) you want the log candle to perform.
 If it will serve primarily as a light source, a smaller log is better.
-This will allow you create multiple Swedish Fire Torches and line a path or entire campsite with their glow.
+This will allow you to create multiple fire logs, and line a path or entire campsite with their glow.

-If you are looking for a good heat source and cooking tool, use a larger log.
+If you’re looking for a good heat source and cooking tool, use a larger log.
 Just don’t go overboard.
 If the fire torch is too long, it won’t be stable.
 A good rule of thumb is to never build one that is longer than your chainsaw blade.

 Lumber Choice

-Birch, fir, and pine are good choices if you are looking to create a light source.
+Birch, fir, and pine are good choices if you’re looking to create a light source.
 They are softwoods, meaning they will burn fast and be very bright.

 That being said, softwoods are terrible to cook with for the same reasons.
 Your meat and kitchen appliances will get covered in ash and soot.

-Look for a hard wood like apple, beech, cherry, oak, or hornbeam if you are going to use the Swedish log candle for grilling or roasting meat.
+Look for hardwood like apple, beech, cherry, oak, or hornbeam if you are going to use the Swedish log candle for grilling or roasting meat.

 Materials You Will Need